 Other finders have reported that freshly recovered meteorites have been warm.
 It is hard to tell what is actually true, and it might differ with bolide fragmentation history, meteorite size, and/or meteorite type.
 The debate is unresolved.

 Putting a meteorite through the atmosphere is kind of like putting an ice cube in an oven.
 The outside melts and evaporates away, but if it survives the trip, it’s unchanged on the inside.
 Mostly.
 The heat does penetrate a little, as you can see above.

-There is one exception to all of this.
+There is an exception to all of this.
 If the meteorite is big enough to punch through the atmosphere without breaking up or being slowed down, we wind up with a different story:

 This sort of thing happened a few years ago, in Peru.
 If it does happen, you’ll know about it: there will be a crater in the ground.

-So, the next time you see a news story about a child who has been burned or cut by a falling meteorite, think about it.
+So, the next time you see a news story about someone or something who has been burned or cut by a falling meteorite, think about it.
 That small piece of gravel couldn’t possibly have done him or her any harm.
-The same goes for that person who found a glowing 10-pound rock in a huge smoking hole in the woods.
+The same goes for that person who found a glowing-hot 10-pound rock in a huge smoking hole in the woods.
 Meteorites that size just don’t do that.